An autopsy finds that a firefighter died of carbon monoxide poisoning, smoke inhalation

 The flames feed on drought-parched vegetation that hasn’t seen fire in many years, Cal Fire says.

-More than 2,900 firefighters, 285 engines, four air tankers and 19 helicopters are battling the Rocky Fire, Cal Fire says.
-Berlant says that particular blaze is unique because of its burn rate, devouring 20,000 acres in about five hours, he said.
+More than 2,900 firefighters, 285 engines, four air tankers and 19 helicopters are involved in that fight, Cal Fire says.

 Nearly 10,000 firefighters statewide are battling the flames.